Online retailers are coming after every single brick-and-mortar retailer.

 What is cognitive computing?

-Cognitive computing begins with machine learning systems that use data mining to detect patterns that mimic the way our brains work.
+Cognitive computing begins with machine learning systems that use data mining to detect patterns that mimic how our brains work.

 Why is everyone in every industry using this?